01 – Britain, Denmark and Ireland join the European Economic Community (the “Common Market”) bringing the total number of member states to nine.

 17 – President Marcos proclaims a new constitution in the Philippines under which he rules indefinitely.

 17 – Daniel Ellsberg and Anthony Russo again face charges for leaking state secrets as the second Pentagon Papers trial opens.

 19 – The Statesman, a British super tug is sent to protect British trawlers from Icelandic gunboats as the dispute over cod fishing rights intensifies.

 19 – Actress Jane Fonda marries political activist Tom Hayden.

 20 – President Nixon is sworn in for his second term.

 22 – Former US President Lyndon B Johnson dies of a heart attack in Texas.
 He is 64.

-22 – The US Supreme Court legalises abortion in America in the landmark Roe Vs Wade decision.
+22 – The US Supreme Court legalises abortion during the first three months of pregnancy in the landmark Roe Vs Wade decision.

 22 – George Foreman wins the world heavyweight boxing title by knocking out Smokin’ Joe Frazier in the second round.